julienschmidt/httprouter/README.md

 ## Features
 **Zero Garbage:** The matching and dispatching process generates zero bytes of garbage.
 In fact, the only heap allocations that are made, is by building the map containing the variables key-value pairs.
 If the request path contains no variables, not a single heap allocation is necessary.

+**Best Performance:** [Benchmarks speak for themselves](https://github.com/julienschmidt/go-http-routing-benchmark).
+See below for technical details of the implementation.

 **Variables in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the router delivers the value to you.
 Because of the design of the router, pattern variables are very cheap.

 **Only explicit matches:** With other routers / muxes, like [http.ServeMux](http://golang.org/pkg/net/http/#ServeMux), a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like *longest match* or *first registered, first matched*.
 By design of this router, a request can only match exactly one or no route.
 As a result, there are also no unintended matches, which makes it great for SEO.